Affordable Housing Preservation

 To aid in prioritizing affordable housing preservation, Enterprise Community Partners, Neighborhood Nexus, and the Atlanta Regional Commission have developed this online mapping website, which highlights subsidized properties in Metro Atlanta and their subsidy expiration dates.

 This data is intended to increase awareness of expiring subsidies and aid in prioritization of properties for preservation.
-This data can be utilized to identify expiring properties which then can be further researched and analyzed, to aid in development of preservation solutions.
+This data can support strategic prioritization of resources with our public, philanthropic and private partners, and can be utilized to identify expiring properties which then can be further researched and analyzed, to aid in development of preservation solutions.

 The primary data source utilized is the National Housing Preservation Database, which incorporates all available data on federally subsidized housing properties and includes nine separate funding streams.
 The data provided is all publicly available.